CodeForPhilly/pa-wildflower-selector/README.md

 Your development system must have:

-* MacOS, Linux, or Windows Subsystem for Linux (not the Windows command prompt)
+* MacOS, Linux, or Windows
 * mongodb (4.x or better)
 * nodejs (16.x)
 * imagemagick command line utilities